Gustavo Fernandes

-Gustavo Fernandes (born February 19, 1998) is an American soccer player who plays as a defender for North Carolina FC in USL League One.
+Gustavo Fernandes (born February 19, 1998) is an American soccer player who plays as a defender for FC Naples in USL League One.
 His older brother Leo plays for the Tampa Bay Rowdies and his twin brother Gabriel plays for the Stony Brook Seawolves.

 Career

 Forward Madison

 After impressing during Forward Madison's February pre-season training camp, Fernandes signed for the club in March 2020.
-He made his league debut for the club on July 25, 2020 against North Texas.
+He made his league debut for the club on July 25, 2020, against North Texas.

 North Carolina FC

 On February 24, 2022, Fernandes moved to USL League One side North Carolina FC ahead of their upcoming 2022 season.
+He was part of the squad that won the League Championship in 2023.

+Chattanooga Red Wolves

+On January 11, 2024, Fernandes signed with USL League One side Chattanooga Red Wolves.